Announcing DuckDB 0.6.0

 UNION Type.
 This release introduces the UNION type, which allows sum types to be stored and queried in DuckDB.
 For example:

-CREATE TABLE messages(u UNION(num INT, error VARCHAR));
+CREATE TABLE messages(u UNION(num INTEGER, error VARCHAR));

 INSERT INTO messages VALUES (42);